 Tip #2: Avoid Toxic Foods

-While most people have heard that chocolate is a no-no for pets (it’s true), other foods to avoid include onions, garlic, grapes, raisins, Xylitol (in sugar free gums), Macadamia nuts, coffee grounds and alcohol.
+While most people have heard that chocolate is a no-no for pets (it’s true), other foods to avoid include onions, garlic, grapes, raisins, foods containing Xylitol or Birch Sugar (found in artificial sweeteners, sugar free gum and candies), Macadamia nuts, coffee grounds and alcohol.
 Cigarettes are also bad for pets (no surprise), and though they’re not likely to smoke them, they could be tempted to eat them.

 Tips #3: Lock up Toxic Substances